 Article 1 of the Convention, however, also restricts the ambit of the Convention.
 It states that the Convention does not apply to settlement agreements:-

 The value of the Convention

 Although the Convention will only come into effect 6 months after 3 States have acceded or ratified the Convention, the potential value the Convention may bring to commercial parties in dispute, as mentioned hereinabove, is evident and cannot be understated.

 There is no doubt that the Convention represents an important milestone in that it opens up a new path for international cooperation in the cross-border mediation context with the view of providing parties a cost-effective and direct way to settle disputes.

 Parties are now afforded a new choice in considering how to move the matter forward when they encounter legal disputes in conducting their business.
 For these reasons, the Convention is certainly a welcoming one.
 In this regard, individuals and businesses who regularly enter into cross-border transactions should pay close attention to the continuing development of the Convention to gain maximum benefits from it.

-OLN provides a wide range of dispute resolution and alternative dispute resolution services.
-If you have any questions on the above, please contact one of the members of our Litigation Team.
+OLN provides a wide range of dispute resolution services including arbitration services.
+If you have any questions on the above, please contact Selwyn Chan, Partner and Notary Public at [email protected].

 For more information about Selwyn Chan, Partner of Oldham, Li & Nie, please visit the following link: https://oln-law.com/selwyn-chan.

 Disclaimer: This article is for reference only.
 Nothing herein shall be construed as legal advice.
 Oldham Li & Nie shall not be held liable for any loss and/or damage incurred by any person acting as a result of the materials contained in this article.